Get insider access

 Samsung Galaxy Buds2 Pro True Wireless

-The Apple AirPods Pro (2nd generation) Truly Wireless have a slight edge over the Samsung Galaxy Buds2 Pro True Wireless.
+The Apple AirPods Pro (2nd generation) Truly Wireless have a slight edge over the Samsung Galaxy Buds2 Pro True Wireless, particularly if you're already an iOS user.
 While both in-ears are comfortable and have similarly excellent levels of noise isolation, the Apple have a more premium build, and their battery performance is better.
-They also have an H2 chip for seamless pairing with your Apple devices, and sound more neutral out of the box, which some users may prefer.
+They also have an H2 chip for seamless pairing with your Apple devices and they support Spatial Audio for a more immersive sound.
 However, the Samsung headphones have EQ presets, which some users may prefer to adjust their sound to their liking.

 Devialet Gemini II True Wireless